Lôn Lodges Environmental Policy

 As part of our commitment, we are members of the Green Tourism Business Scheme, which provides accreditation and encouragement for tourism businesses to help the awareness and responsibility we have for our environment.

 The following issues relate to how we have tried to offer a low impact holiday for our guests, who can be reassured that they are having a good time as well as being kind to our environment.
+A Carbon Footprint calculator created by CO2balance.com will work out how energy efficient you are in terms of carbon emissions, as well as calculating the footprint of your travels.

 The Lodges have been sustainably built on a traditional Radnorshire farm using locally sourced timber and local craftsmen.
 The Pugh family has farmed the Lôn for half a century and have naturally maintained the farm and improved the wildlife habitat by using traditional methods.